 “No one comes until your policemen,” Zupan asserted and then continued, apparently feeling more forthcoming.
 “Mr. Rollo, he usually eats at seven-thirty.
 I do not worry until fifteen minutes later.
 Then I start to look.
 I find him hanging beside wife, like from a tree.”
 Zupan paused.
 “I am thinking.
 Who would do this? Šef, I mean, boss, he is good man.”

 Zupan obliged her.
 “Mr. Rollo, he is happy man.
 Always content.
 Always, I tell you.”

 She waited again, but Zupan was done.
 Always?
 Was he overstating things?
 Trying to snow her?
 She’d send his footwear and clothes to the lab.
 He could be the killer.
 On the other hand, he might simply be a person of interest, a POI.
 “I have to get some equipment,” she said.
 “Then you can take me to the pool.
 You’ll remain with a police officer.
 I’ll need to speak with you again.”

 “Yes, yes.
 Good.”

 She motioned for Derlago to cover Zupan.
-Leaving the castle, she gave the interior her full attention, taking in the rooms closest to the foyer: a great-room, a study, two sitting-rooms.
+Leaving the castle, she gave the interior her full attention, taking in the area closest to the foyer: a great-room, a study, two sitting-rooms.
 More heavy furniture.
+The rooms felt abandoned, as if they hadn’t been entered in years.
 In her experience, victims’ houses were often useful clues.
 This one felt tired and stale, which was incongruous.
-From what she knew of the Novaks, they were a gregarious couple.
+The Novaks were said to be a gregarious couple.